MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-management-and-monitoring.md

 ### Design Recommendations

 -	Centralized Azure Monitor Log Analytics workspace in the region of your session hosts.
--	Setting up the Performance Counters in accordance with the [Tech Community post](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/proactively-monitor-arm-based-windows-virtual-desktop-with-azure/ba-p/1508735).
+-	Setting up the Performance Counters in accordance with the [documentation](https://docs.microsoft.com/en-us/azure/virtual-desktop/azure-monitor#set-up-performance-counters).
 -	Network Performance Monitor to be set up in the same region as your Virtual Network and Session Host(s).
 -	Azure Policy and Governance from Enterprise Scale to incorporated into WVD landing zone.